Zzzyii/ELEC0138-Group-R/README.md

 ## Usage
 To use this project:
 1. Start by  downloading the files.
-2. Use the file SQL_Attack to set up a server and mysql, then enter SQL injection statements in the input field, you will find you can successfully inject .
+2. Use the file SQL_Attack to set up a server and mysql in Ubuntu, then enter SQL injection statements in the input field, you will find you can successfully inject .
-3. Use the file SQL_Defense to set up a server and mysql, then enter SQL injection statements in the input field, you will find you fail to inject.
+3. Use the file SQL_Defense to set up a server and mysql in Ubuntu, then enter SQL injection statements in the input field, you will find you fail to inject.